Kataiser/tf2-rich-presence/TF2 Rich Presence/Readme.txt

 For faster launching, you can add "Launch TF2 with Rich Presence.exe" to your taskbar or start menu, or to Steam as a non-Steam game.

 HELP!
-IT BROKE!
-(Or otherwise functioned incorrectly) Feel free to create an issue over at https://github.com/Kataiser/tf2-rich-presence/issues and/or press the "Report logs to developer" button in the settings.
+It broke!
+(Or otherwise functioned incorrectly) Feel free to create an issue over at https://github.com/Kataiser/tf2-rich-presence/issues.
+Be sure to copy the file in the "logs" folder.